AdamMiszkiewicz/League-of-Legends-Storyboard/README.md

 ## 💡 **Features of the Storyboard**:

 - **Detailed Pages**: The storyboard contains up to **15 pages** of visual and descriptive content for quick reference.
-- **Visuals**: Beautiful images of champions, Summoner’s Rift, and in-game actions make it easy to follow the design.
+- **Visuals**: Images of champions, Summoner’s Rift, and in-game actions make it easy to follow the design.
 - **Interactive**: Use the storyboard to walk through the gameplay experience, understanding the flow and progression.
 - **Character Insights**: Dive deep into **Ahri** and **Yasuo** with specific pages dedicated to their abilities and tactics.